Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Existing Methods for Designing Producer-Side Experiments

-When equal tie-breaking probabilities are simply chosen as in \cite{facebook_2020} and \cite{nandy2021unicorn}, the resulting counterfactual interleaving designs can become not only sub-optimal but also biased.
-For example, if the treatment group is ramped at low percent of traffic (e.g. 5\% of producers) while the control group is ramped at high percent of traffic (e.g. 95\% of producers), the beginning part of the treatment counterfactual ranking $\ranker_1$ would contain very few producer items from the treatment group.
-When equal probabilities are used to randomly break the ties in merging $\ranker_0$ and $\ranker_1$, it would be hard to have any producer items from the treatment group to appear in the right positions (as determined by $\ranker_1$) in the beginning of the merged ranking where viewers mainly pay attention to.
+Consider the example of simple random tie-breaking (with equal probabilities) from \cite{facebook_2020} and \cite{nandy2021unicorn}.
+If the treatment group is ramped at a small percent of traffic (e.g. 5\% of producers) while the control group is ramped at a large percent of traffic (e.g. 95\% of producers), the beginning part of the treatment counterfactual ranking $\ranker_1$ would contain very few treatment producer items.
+When equal probabilities are used to randomly break the ties in merging $\ranker_0$ and $\ranker_1$, it would be hard to have any treatment producer items to appear in the right positions (as determined by $\ranker_1$) in the beginning of the merged ranking where viewers mainly pay attention to.
 Consequently, the treatment counterfactual ranking $\ranker_1$ cannot be properly represented in the merged ranker and the experiment readouts would be biased against the treatment group.
-In the later sections, we will show that, when resolving the merging conflicts between $\ranker_0$ and $\ranker_1$, an unbiased counterfactual interleaving design should assign the treatment group of smaller traffic \% with a higher probability to be placed in the correct position (determined by its own counterfactual ranking).
+In order to accurately measure the effects of ranking changes on the producer side, we will develop two general principles for designing producer-side experiments in the following sections.
+Based on the proposed principles, we will show that when resolving the merging conflicts between $\ranker_0$ and $\ranker_1$, an unbiased counterfactual interleaving design need to follow a rigorous procedure to preserve the relative order of the SUTVA ranker and assign items from the smaller treatment group with a higher probability to be placed in the correct position (determined by its own counterfactual ranking).
 We will also show that the optimal order of conflicting producer items in some cases should be determined deterministically instead of randomly.